mthygesen2/CSS-codereview2/README.md

 ## Description

-_This is a mock site for a blog that has a Mondrian style design.
+This is a mock site for a blog that has a Mondrian style design.
 The main purpose of this application is to show the understanding of reponsive design.
 It is compatible with many media queries.
 It was created for the Epicodus CSS class.
-It was modeled off of [Andersson-Wise] (http://www.anderssonwise.com/) _
+It was modeled off of [Andersson-Wise] (http://www.anderssonwise.com/)

+## Setup/Installation Requirements

+* `git clone <https://github.com/mthygesen2/CSS-codereview2.git>` this repository
+* Open `index.html in a browser of you choice`
+* A live version is available [here](http://mthygesen2.github.io/CSS-codereview2/)

 ## Known Bugs